saltict/availproject.github.io/docs/glossary.md

 ## Oversubscribed

-"Oversubscribed" refers to a situation where the number of nominators wishing to participate in the consensus process exceeds the available slots.
+Oversubscribed refers to a situation where the number of nominators wishing to participate in the consensus process exceeds the available slots.

 ## Scalability